 You can call our Passenger Services Department at 312-322-6777 weekdays from 8 a.m. until 5 p.m.
 They'll be happy to answer your questions.
 For additional options, please refer to Contact Us.

-My Metra is a password-protected account that you may establish on our website to track service alerts, set up email notification preferences, manage personal billing information and set up and manage recurring ticket orders.
+My Metra is a password-protected account that you may establish on our website to track service alerts and set up email notification preferences.
 Click here to create an account.

 Yes.
 Service animals are allowed on all Metra trains at all times.